401(k) Plan Fix-It Guide - 401(k) Plan - Overview

 Example: Jan earns $25,000 in a year and elects to defer $3,000 into a 401(k) plan.
 Jan will only include $22,000 as income on that year’s tax return.

 Although the law doesn't treat amounts deferred as current income for federal income tax purposes, they are included as wages subject to Social Security (FICA), Medicare and federal unemployment taxes (FUTA).
 Additionally, elective deferrals are always 100% vested, or fully owned by the employee.

 A 401(k) plan is a “qualified plan” - one that satisfies the requirements listed under Internal Revenue Code Section 401(a).
-If a plan satisfies these requirements, contributions made by the employer to the plan may be currently deductible and the contributions ordinarily won't be included in employees’ gross income until distributed from the plan.
-If a plan fails to satisfy any of the Section 401(a) requirements, the plan becomes “disqualified” and the favorable tax benefits associated with these plans may be lost.
+If a plan satisfies these requirements, plan contributions made by the employer may be currently deductible and these contributions ordinarily won't be included in employees’ gross income until distributed from the plan.
+If a plan fails to satisfy any of the Section 401(a) requirements, the plan becomes“disqualified” and the favorable tax benefits associated with these plans may be lost.

 There are several types of 401(k) plans available to employers: